JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/rename-constants-that-use-names-of-builtin-constants/index.md

 technologies: [go]
 topics: [quick-fixes, inspections]
 author: ap
-subtitle: 'Rename a constant if it uses the name of a built-in constant.'
+subtitle: 'Rename a constant if it uses a name of a built-in constant.'
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./screenshot.png